 So its final my LG screen is dead.
-After a couple of googling on my alternate internet device(HTC Hero) I found out it’s easy to fix.
+After a couple of googling on my alternate internet device(HTC Hero), I found out it’s easy to fix.
 Thanks to this website for the amazing archive of fixing LCDs. http://www.ccl-la.com/blog/index.php/lg-l226wtq-bf-monitor-repair/.
-Just several capacitors failing me, being the jack of all trade that I am I decided I’ll fix it myselft.
-I went to my trusted electronics shop and purchased some capacitors according to the article, but found I it wasn’t the right one.
+Just several capacitors failing me, being the jack of all trade that I am I decided I’ll fix it myself.
+I went to my trusted electronics shop and purchased some capacitors according to the article, but found out it wasn’t the right one.
 LOL.
-I opened up the monitor and upon inspection the capacitor ratings are 4 1000uf 25v, 1 470uf 25v and 1 680uf 25v high temp.
+I opened up the monitor and upon inspection, the capacitor ratings are 4 1000uf 25v, 1 470uf 25v and 1 680uf 25v high temp.
 So back to the electronics shop.
 So after removing the old capacitors and soldering the new ones.
 The Monitor is good and alive again.
-Took only atleast $3 for the whole thing.
+Cost around $3 only for the whole thing.

 Sorry for no pictures as the pictures got corrupted.

-So a little bit of guts and the need to save on service fee, just DIY(Do-It-Yourself), make sure you have the right tools, a philips, screwdriver, soldering iron, soldering lead and check the ratings of the capacitors before purchasing.
+So a little bit of guts and the need to save on service fee, just DIY(Do-It-Yourself), make sure you have the right tools and check the ratings of the capacitors before purchasing.